Affair of the Heart

-"Affair of the Heart" is a hit song performed by rock musician Rick Springfield.
-It was released as the lead single from his Platinum-certified Living in Oz album.
+"Affair of the Heart" is a hit song performed by Australian rock musician Rick Springfield.
+It was released as the lead single from his platinum-certified album Living in Oz.

-The song peaked at No. 9 on the Billboard Hot 100 and at No. 10 on the Cash Box Top 100 in mid-1983.
-It was the fourth of Springfield's five Top 10 hits to date.
+Although only a minor hit in his native Australia, where it reached No. 26, the song was a top ten hit in the US, peaking at No. 9 on the Billboard Hot 100 and at No. 10 on the Cash Box Top 100 in mid-1983.
+It was the fourth of Springfield's five top 10 hits to date.

 Cash Box said the song "shows a greater use of synthesizers and a hardened guitar sound" than previous Springfield songs, but retains his ability to create a powerful refrain.

 "Affair of the Heart" was nominated for a Grammy Award for Best Male Rock Vocal Performance in 1984, but lost to "Beat It" by Michael Jackson.

-At the premier of the live performance of “Live and Kickin’” in 1982, Rick was using a urinal in a public bathroom and some stranger came up to him and handed him a cassette saying “You gotta hear this song.
+At the premier of the live performance of Live and Kickin in 1982, Springfield was using a urinal in a public bathroom when a stranger came up to him and handed him a cassette saying "You gotta hear this song.
 I wrote this song.
-You’ll love it!” a couple of months later while driving to the set of General Hospital, Rick played the cassette and hears the opening beats of the song.
+You'll love it!".
+A couple of months later while driving to the set of General Hospital, Springfield played the cassette and heard the opening beats of the song.